-As part of his long-term work to test the material and conceptual pliability of "school", Lucero serves as the co-editor of the scholarly journal Visual Arts Research.
+Lucero is the editor of the compendium Mere and Easy: Collage as a Critical Practice in Pedagogy (2016, U of I Press)** and has served as co-editor of the scholarly journal Visual Arts Research since 2015.
 Previously Lucero served as the Instructional Resources Editor for the journal Art Education (2012-14).
 He currently sits on various review boards including the Journal of Social Theory in Art Education (JSTAE) and the Journal of Cultural Research in Art Education (jCRAE).
 Lucero has been a long-time assistant editor for the Journal of Curriculum and Pedagogy published by Taylor & Francis.
-He actively curates that journal's cover art.